 - Keynote speech by Chris Ashe from the European Institute for Innovation – Technology on SMEs on the road to net-zero

-- Panel discussion with Gabor Horvath, University of Gävle (SMEPlus), Stepanka Holeckova and Jakub Dytrich, Czech Technical University in Prague, University Centre for Energy Efficient Buildings (RESINDUSTRY) and Chris Ashe, European Institute for Innovation – Technology (SME POWER).
+- Panel discussion with Gabor Horvath, University of Gävle (SMEPlus), Stepanka Holeckova, Czech Technical University in Prague, University Centre for Energy Efficient Buildings (RESINDUSTRY) and Chris Ashe, European Institute for Innovation – Technology (SME POWER).

 Session II - Good practices to help SMEs save energy and produce renewable energy

-- Stephen Beresford and Caroline Hearne, Durham County Council, Business Energy Efficiency Project Manager, will share the business energy efficiency project 2
+- Stephen Beresford, Durham County Council & Caroline Hearne, Business Energy Efficiency Project Manager, will share the Business Energy Efficiency Project 2

-- Charlotte Reith, Ministry of Economics, Energy, Transport and Housing of Hessen, will share insight into the PIUS Programme
+- Sebastian Hummel, Ministry of Economics, Energy, Transport and Regional Development of Hessen, will share insight into the PIUS Programme – (To be confirmed)

 Session III - EU support

-- Oronzo Daloiso, European Climate, Infrastructure and Environment Executive Agency (CINEA) will present the European support for the low-carbon transition of SMEs
+- European support for the low-carbon transition of SMEs (speaker to be confirmed)